devnull-cz/c-prog-lang/modules/numbers.md

 - `char` and `short int` is converted to `int` in variadic functions (we will talk more about integer conversions later in semester).
-Eg.  the following is OK as the compiler will first convert variable `c` to `int` type, then put it on the stack (x32 passing argument convention) or in a register (x64 convention).
+Eg.  the following is OK as the compiler will first convert variable `c` to `int` type, then put it on the stack (Intel x32 passing argument convention) or in a register (Intel x64 convention).
 ```C
 	/* OK */
 	char c;